danielliao66/eslab/README.md

             "value": "\"thepassword\""
         ```
         ii.
 Go to cmd to find your server’s IP address:

         In cmd, type in
         ```bash
         ipconfig /all
         ````
-        then you will see in one row IPv4 Address, and your server's IP address comes right after.
+        then you will see in one row that says IPv4 Address, and your server's IP address comes right after.

         iii.
 Change the IP address in ./mbed_final/wifi.cpp to your server’s IP address

     - Python: